Secrets (2022 film)

 Secrets is a 2022 Filipino erotic thriller film written and directed by Jose Javier Reyes and starring Janelle Tee, Felix Roco, Denise Esteban and Benz Sangalang.
 About a young couple (Tee and Sangalang) who travel to a secluded beach house and encounter trouble when the girlfriend's nephew (Roco) arrives from the Middle East, the film was produced by Viva Films and LargaVista Entertainment and released on the streaming platform Vivamax on June 10, 2022.

+Synopsis

+The story follows a young couple whose relationship is on the rocks.
+Janine, an insurance manager and Christian, an IT executive spends a weekend getaway in a secluded beach house to mend their relationship until their vacation is disrupted by the presence of a seductive stranger.